-The course website is on BlackBoard (blackboard.bu.edu).
+The course website is on BlackBoard (learn.bu.edu).
 Electronic materials will be posted periodically throughout the semester, so check the website often for updates (these will likely be announced in class).
 These will include the course information sheet, syllabus, solutions for the homeworks, and information sheet for the truss project.
 Keep in mind that all sections will have the same homework and project assignments, but the quizzes and exams will be unique for each section, so these solutions may only appear on your own section website.
+Please note that while grade assignments will be posted for your review, we do NOT use the Blackboard Gradecenter to calculate semester grades.
+Please ignore any suggestion of your grade based on the Blackboard-reported "points" that are displayed.